Ayurveda Constipation Medicine Without Harsh Laxatives

 • Katuki / Katurohini (Picrorhiza Kurroa): Being bitter, pungent, light, dry, and cool in potency, Katuki is a liver tonic and a digestive stimulant that aids in the stimulation of bile secretion and relieves sluggish bowel movements.

-• Eranda Taila (Castor Oil): Quite heavy and strong purgative, Castor is one of the most powerful purgatives in Ayurveda as it lubricates the intestines and promotes forceful defecation and deep cleaning.
+• Eranda Taila (Castor Oil): Quite heavy and strong purgative, Castor Oil is one of the most powerful purgatives in Ayurveda as it lubricates the intestines and promotes forceful defecation and deep cleaning.

 • Jaiphal (Nutmeg): A staple in Indian kitchen, Jaiphal is used in several curry-based meals but is effective when consumed in small doses with other herbs.